Belgium in the long nineteenth century: Language

-While in control of Belgium, France and the Netherlands each tried took some measures to encourage assimilation of their national languages, but in neither case did their rule last long enough for either language to become fully entrenched across the region or for local dialects to be displaced.
+While in control of Belgium, France and the Netherlands each tried to take some measures to encourage assimilation of their national languages, but in neither case did their rule last long enough for either language to become fully entrenched across the region or for local dialects to be displaced.

+In 1784, 65 percent of the population spoke Dutch.
 In 1846, 57 percent of Belgians spoke dialects of Dutch or Flemish as their primary language while 42 percent spoke dialects of French, such as Walloon, Picard or Gaumais.
 Under one percent of the population spoke German.
 Across the country, the aristocracy and middle classes spoke French, often as a second language, and French was the language of the legal system and government.
 There was a huge variation in accents, spelling and grammar across the country, particularly in Flanders, where regional dialects were almost incomprehensible to those from other regions.

-In Brussels, situated in a predominantly Dutch-speaking area, 38 percent spoke French in 1842 while 61 percent spoke Dutch; many residents spoke dialects such as Marols instead of the standard languages.
+In Brussels, Dutch speakers made up about 90 percent of the population in 1784.
+In 1842, 38 percent spoke French while the share of Dutch speakers was 61 percent; many residents spoke dialects such as Marols instead of the standard languages.
 By the end of the period, social change and internal immigration from Wallonia contributed to the growing importance of French in Brussels.